 Import from Deployment Configuration Dialog

 The dialog box opens when you click the Import button on the toolbar of the Servers page.

 From this list, choose the server access configuration (deployment configuration) to copy the server access settings from.
 The list contains all the available deployment configurations.
 To create a new configuration, click and specify new settings in the Deployment: Connection Tab dialog that opens.

 In the field below, specify the absolute path to the server deployment root folder.
 The name of the field depends on the type of the selected server access configuration: Absolute path to the deployment root for FTP/SFTP/FTPS or Remote path to the mounted folder for Local or mounted folder.

-If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the caret at the root folder, and choose Copy Path from the context menu, see Accessing files on web servers for details.
+If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the caret at the root folder, and choose Copy Path from the context menu, see Access files on web servers for details.
 Alternatively, contact your hosting provider.

 Absolute path to the deployment root or Remote path to the mounted folder